UI Master Guide

 Org Dashboard/Team Settings

-The Org Dashboard page is where an organization owner can view information regarding how the company’s HeadSpin instance is organized for your user accounts and user groups; if you are not an org owner (meaning you have the role of an admin or a team member), this icon navigates to the Team Settings Page instead.
-For non-org owner accounts, this page will only display information for your assigned team.
+On the Org Dashboard page, a user with the Org Owner role can view information regarding how the company’s HeadSpin user accounts and user groups are organized; if you are not an Org Owner (meaning you have an Admin or Team Member role), this icon navigates to the Team Settings page instead.
+For non-Org Owner accounts, this page will only display information for your assigned team.

 For organization owner accounts, the Team Settings icon changes to the Org Dashboard icon (note the change in the screenshot below).
 Org Dashboard has the following tabs for navigation displayed at the top of the page: